Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 1: Sub-population testing scores continue to fall below the marks of our non-socioeconomic disadvantaged students.
-This includes lower test scores for our EB/ EL students, SPED students, African-American students, and Hispanic students.
-Root Cause: Each sub-population is entering high school on lower reading and writing levels compared to their non-socioeconomic disadvantaged students.
-These sub-population of students are also behind in their acquired math levels and generally are not taking upper level math courses at the same rate and pace as the aforementioned students.
+Root Cause: Each sub-population is entering high school with lower reading and writing levels compared to their non-socioeconomic disadvantaged peers.
+These sub-populations of students are also behind in their acquired math levels and generally are not taking upper-level math courses at the same rate and pace as their non-disadvantaged peers.

 Staff Recruitment and Retention